Trout in the Classroom

 In cooperation with the Nevada Department of Wildlife, the River Wranglers, and others, we support local teachers participating in the Nevada TIC program to help them ensure their students have a great egg-to-release experience.
 Our service area includes all of Douglas County and portions of adjacent Nevada counties, as well as the eastern Alpine County in California.
 Educators in our service area who are interested in this program (or related activities) are encouraged to contact us at youth@hsfc.us to learn more about the program and our services.

-Our Trout in the Classroom services, as well as our youth programs, are free!
+Our Trout in the Classroom services are free!

 We thank organizations, such as the Carson Valley Chukar Club and the Sagebrush Chapter of Trout Unlimited, and our private donors for providing funds to sustain and grow this program.